Quantum Undergraduate Education and Scientific Training: Programmatic Approaches

 \subsection{Topics \& skills}

-In their analysis of the QED-C survey, Fox, Zwickl, and Lewandowski ~\cite{fox2020preparing} compiled a list of skills and knowledge sought by industrial employers.
+In their analysis Fox, Zwickl, and Lewandowski ~\cite{fox2020preparing} compiled a list of skills and knowledge sought by industrial employers.
 That list covers mostly graduate-level hirees.
 We have extracted undergraduate-level skills and topics for PUIs from it, and we have added prerequisite elements to our list that are implied by it but were not explicitly mentioned.

 \underline{\textbf{Topics}} \begin{enumerate} \item \textbf{Ideal qubits}.
 This topic includes idealized two-level systems, gate operations on them, and entanglement. \item \textbf{Physical qubits}.
 Students should be introduced to real physical examples such as transmons, trapped ions, and spins in semiconductors, though it may be difficult to go into very much depth at the undergraduate level. \item \textbf{Quantum algorithms}.
 This topic includes the basic theory and more detailed implementation of algorithms and communication protocols, such as teleportation, Deutsch's algorithm, Shor's algorithm, Grover's algorithm, etc. \item \textbf{Noise sources}.
 Include the causes of decoherence, how they are introduced, and their impacts. \end{enumerate}